Does Everyone That Uses Opiates Get Addicted?

 Who Gets Addicted to Opiates?

-How do the above-listed risk factors contribute to the development of opiate addiction?
+How do the above risk factors add to the development of opiate addiction?
 Those who have addiction in their immediate family are far more prone to developing an addiction themselves.
 Addiction is a hereditary condition, meaning that it is often passed down from generation to generation.
 Additionally, individuals who have been struggling with an untreated mental health condition like depression, anxiety, or bipolar disorder are more likely to engage in self-medication.
-They might reach for chemical substances to combat the uncomfortable symptoms associated with their condition.
+They might reach for chemical substances to combat the uncomfortable symptoms related with their condition.

 Do Some People Get Addicted But Not Others?

 The environment also plays a major role in the development of substance abuse.
-If an individual grows up in an abusive household, for example, he or she might turn to alcohol to cope with the abuse.
-If an individual grows up in a poor neighborhood and is peer pressured into selling drugs at an early age, there is an increased likelihood that he or she will also experiment with these drugs at an early age.
-The environment in which an individual grows up– or develops in – has a lot to do with their behavioral patterns later on in life.
+If an individual grows up in an abusive home, they might turn to alcohol to cope with the abuse.
+The environment in which an individual grows up has a lot to do with their behavioral patterns later on in life.
 Certain environments also lend themselves to high-stress levels, and stress increases the risk of substance abuse and dependence significantly.
 Finally, individuals who deal with chronic health issues, like chronic back pain or arthritis, are more likely to self-medicate with drugs and alcohol.

 It is important to note that opiate addiction is a progressive disease.
 Even if your symptoms are not severe and you have not experienced a wide range of related consequences, seeking help sooner rather than later is always the best option.